-By 2006 obesity rates for U.S. adults ages 20 and older rose to 34%.
-According to the Centers for Disease Control, overweight and obesity are associated with increased mortality rates in adults, as well as elevated risks of heart disease, diabetes and some forms of cancer.
+By 2006 obesity rates for U.S. adults ages 20 and older rose to 34%.1 According to the Centers for Disease Control, overweight and obesity are associated with increased mortality rates in adults, as well as elevated risks of heart disease, diabetes and some forms of cancer.2

 Syndrome X just might be the cause.

-Individually, these symptoms are bad enough but when combined they are an indication that you may have Syndrome-X. And while Syndrome X is not a disease, any one of its symptoms can cause diseases that are potentially life threatening.
+Individually, these symptoms are bad enough, but when combined they’re an indication that you may have Syndrome-X. And while Syndrome X is not a disease, any one of its symptoms can cause diseases that are potentially life threatening.
 The best advice is to see your physician to be tested for the five above-mentioned symptoms of Syndrome X.

 You can also ask yourself the following questions to see if it is necessary to make a doctor’s appointment.